paritytech/polkadot/roadmap/parachains.md

 Category: Node, Networking

-For each potential, considered parachain block, perform and erasure-coding of the PoV and outgoing messages of the block.
+For each potential, considered parachain block, perform an erasure-coding of the PoV and outgoing messages of the block.
 Call the number of validators on the relay chain for the Relay-chain block this parachain block is being considered for inclusion in `n`.
 Erasure-code into `n` pieces, where any `f + 1` can recover (`f` being the maximum number of tolerated faulty nodes = ~ `n / 3`).
 The `i'th` validator stores the `i'th` piece of the coding and provides it to any who ask.

 #### *PoV block fetching*